 Kiyosaki argues that the opportunity cost of buying the dream home is that it can limit your ability to invest in other opportunities or investments.
 Therefore, if you want to buy your own home, make sure you are also investing in cash-generating assets simultaneously.
 These assets can grow in value and support you in moving to a larger place.
 This rule challenges conventional thinking about finances, but it is a critical lesson to learn if you want to accumulate wealth.

-Later in the book, he discusses the rule of learning one more skill.
-Put another way, he argues the objective is to attain financial intelligence, where to do so, one must learn accounting, investing, marketing and law.
+Another important rule Kiyosaki discusses is the rule of learning one more skill.
+He argues that the objective is to attain financial intelligence, and to do so, one must learn accounting, investing, marketing, and law.
 Learning these four skills and combining them is the secret to explosive income growth.
-He argues that we should always be looking to learn and develop, where the real advantage of working as an employee is not the salary, but the benefit we get from learning whilst being paid.
-He describes his own career, where before forming his own business he first worked in shipping, travelling across Asia, then went into the Marine Corps, where he learned to lead troops, then took a job in Sales at xerox, as it had an industry-leading sales training program.
-Before he was 30 he formed his first company, which made nylon and Velcro wallets in Asia and shipped them to NYC.
+Kiyosaki suggests that we should always be looking to learn and develop, and the real advantage of working as an employee is not the salary, but the benefit we get from learning while being paid.

 Kiyosaki describes his own career, where he worked in shipping, the Marine Corps, and sales before forming his first company.
 He believes that the fast track to being an entrepreneur is to work as an employee to learn the skill you want, and once you have mastered it, quit.
 While this approach may seem outdated in today’s workforce, the fastest way to build business relationships is through working in a company and networking with colleagues, clients, and suppliers.